Buckingham: Canal

 Buckingham was served by the Buckingham Arm of the Grand Junction Canal from 1801 until the end of the 19th century.
-In 1928, the Grand Junction Canal Company offered to re-open the canal if a minimum income of tolls could be guaranteed, but this was not forthcoming, with only occasional use reported up to 1932, and the canal was finally abandoned in 1964.
-The canal ran from Cosgrove, Northamptonshire to the centre of Buckingham to a wharf.
+In 1928, the Grand Junction Canal Company offered to reopen the canal if a minimum income of tolls could be guaranteed, but this was not forthcoming, with only occasional use reported up to 1932 and the canal was finally abandoned in 1964.
+The canal ran from Cosgrove, Northamptonshire, to the centre of Buckingham to a wharf.
 A short section of the canal to the east of the town has now been restored.